bitnami/containers/containers/php-fpm/example/README.md

 The second stage uses the production image, `bitnami/php-fpm:7.1-prod`, and copies over the application source and the dependencies from the previous stage.
 This creates a minimal Docker image that only consists of the application source and dependencies and the php runtime.

+> **Note**
+>
-| NOTE: We don't need a multistage build for this specific example as the application does not have dependencies but it is done in this way to demostrate how to use it.
+> We don't need a multistage build for this specific example as the application does not have dependencies but it is done in this way to demostrate how to use it.

 To build the Docker image, execute the command: